CardinalNavigation/hotelmessagingapp/README.md

 ## Code:

-The code is deployed here:
+The code is deployed through Vercel here: https://hotelmessagingapp.vercel.app/

 The code can be found at https://github.com/CardinalNavigation/hotelmessagingapp